llcawthorne/book-notes/go/pragprog.com/rggo/book-notes.md

-# Power Command-Line Applications in Go
+# Powerful Command-Line Applications in Go

 ## Chapter 1 - Your First Command-Line Program in Go